pythonkenyard/overeddit/README.md

 Note any external sites e.g. internetarchive etc which have cached your comments this cannot delete. what you posted in the past is likely permanently saved somewhere, but this will delete or overwrite what is on reddit at least.

 # Status
-16/06: Working and tested by me to overwrite all comments.
-I have currently done 12.5k of 18k without error running ~8 hours.
+17/06: Working and tested by me to overwrite all comments. your account token seems tobe valid for 12 hours. so i managed to overwrite 15k of my 18k comments before i needed to update it and restart.

 ## Requirements:
 1. your comments data from Reddit: you can request it here.